 Beans are a good way to add fiber to your diet, especially soluble fiber.
 Generally, 1 cup of cooked beans provides 9 to 13 grams of fiber.

-Whip up a batch of these tasty muffins today and freeze half for another day.
-Muffins are best when warmed slightly before serving.
+Whip up a batch of these tasty muffins over the weekend and freeze half to enjoy during the week.